mjdrushton/atsim-potentials/docs/user_guide/combining_potentials.rst

         -   Si = 2.4 *e*
         -   O  = -1.2 *e*

 The plot in :numref:`fig_exp_spline_problem` shows the combined coulomb and short-range contributions for this interaction plotted as a function of separation.
 The large C term necessary to describe the equilibrium properties of silicates means that as :math:`r_{ij}` gets smaller, the :math:`\frac{C}{r_{ij}^6}` overwhelms the repulsive Born-Mayer component of the Buckingham potential meaning that it turns over.
-This creates only relatively shallow minimum around the equilibrium Si-O separation.
+This creates only a relatively shallow minimum around the equilibrium Si-O separation.
 Within simulations containing high velocities (e.g. high temperatures or collision cascades) atoms could easily enter the very negative, attractive portion of the potential at low :math:`r_{ij}` - effectively allowing atoms to collapse onto each other.
 In order to overcome this deficiency a ZBL potential will be splined onto the Si-O interaction within this example.

 .. figure:: figures/exp_spline_problem.*
 	:name: fig_exp_spline_problem